pgalko/Agent8/README.md

 ## Acknowledgments

-Thanks to Sophie Herzog for ideas and critique.
+Thanks to Sophie Herzog for ideas and feedback.

 ---